drs3513/LabSoftwareEcosystem/README.md

 The live deployment created as a result of this project may be found at [https://main.d1hofgr0dblvu2.amplifyapp.com]

+Our up-to-date github page may be found at [https://github.com/drs3513/LabSoftwareEcosystem]

 ## Disclaimer

 All icons are either original, or edited versions of those which may be found at [https://lineicons.com/]